muratk3n/thirdwave/en/README.md

 Gross measures and other beliefs "trickle down" from academia to journos who repeat what they get from "upstream".
-Left unchecked such info can cause nonsense to become entrenched eg neophyte can conclude "mo ppl no mo problems".
-Esp watch for Tom Friedman like glib jagoffs, pop philosop journo who fashion themselves "thinkers" but merely adept at slapping catchy book titles on things trickling down from upstream.

-Then anyone who is able to question the base assumptions of the measures in research, needs to do so.
+Left unchecked such info can cause nonsense to become entrenched eg neophyte can conclude "mo ppl no mo problems" perpetuating junk.
+Esp watch for Tom Friedman like glib jagoffs, pop philosop journos who fashion themselves "thinkers" but merely adept at slapping catchy book titles on things trickling down from upstream.
+Then, anyone who is able to question the base assumptions of the measures in research, needs to do so.
 Quash this shit at its source.

 ---